pbower/lightstream/README.md

 - Framed decoders and sinks for `IPC`, `TLV`, `CSV`, and opt-in `Parquet`
 - Zero-Copy memory-mapped Arrow file reads
 - Direct Tokio integration with zero-copy buffers
-- 64-byte SIMD aligned readers and writers *(the only Arrow crate that provides this in 2025)*
+- 64-byte SIMD aligned readers and writers *(the only Arrow-compatible crate that provides this in 2025)*

 ## Design Principles
 - **Customisable** - ***You own the buffer*** – Plug your buffer.
 All streaming is pull-based or sink-driven.
 - **Composable** - ***Layerable codecs*** – Each encoder, decoder, sink, and stream adapter is layerable, and your bytestream propagates up.
 - **Control** - ***Wire-level framing*** – Arrow IPC, TLV, CSV, and Parquet handled at the transport boundary, not fused into business logic.
 - **Compatible** - native streaming on futures, and Tokio.
-- **Power** - **64-byte aligned by default** – All buffers use 64-byte aligned memory via [`Vec64`] for deterministic SIMD - not re-allocating
-during hotloop calculations where you need it fast.
+- **Power** - ***64-byte aligned by default*** – All buffers use 64-byte aligned memory via [`Vec64`] supporting deterministic SIMD - not re-allocating during hotloop calculations where you need it fast.
-- **Extensible** - all primitives are provided to create your own data wire formats, and customise it to your stack.
-We also welcome contributions.
+- **Extensible** - all primitive batteries are included to create your own data wire formats, and customise it to your stack.
+We also welcome format contributions, as all the base structures and patterns are in-place.

 ## Layered Abstractions